MuMashhour/claude-ai-librewolf-fix/README.md

 - Install the Tampermonkey extension in LibreWolf
 - Create a new userscript
-- Paste the code above
+- Paste the code in `claude-librewolf-fix.js`
 - Reload `claude.ai`

 Claude should now stream responses normally without freezing.